owlbarn/tutorial/book/optimisation/README.md

 (NOTE: if we decide to add linear programming later, we can extend the constrained)

-(NOTE: We need a lot of illustrations to show the gradient process)

 ## Numerical Differentiation VS. Algorithmic Differentiation

 The derivative/gradient is used extensively in solving optimisation problems.
 Therefore, let's start this chapter with understanding the difference of the two ways to compute derivatives: *algorithmic differentiation* and *numerical differentiation*.